merkata/devops-terraform-poc/README.md

 - address security practices in the backend reported by checkov
 - use a simple app with a health check endpoint and accessing a static (S3) resource to enhance testing
 - have a running deployment for CD and make use of infracost
+- be consistent with tagging and tag propagation to additional ressources (such as EBS volumes)

 ## Getting Started